 In Multi-Experience Operations, you can associate environments to sites.
-By doing so, you can create site instances.
+Use this option to create site instances.
 This ensures that the system creates databases and associates domains to sites.

 To access an environment: